zencart/zencart/README.md

 --------------------

-Zen Cart&reg; v1.5.6b
+Zen Cart&reg; v1.5.6c
 ---------------------

 Compatibility
 -------------
 Zen Cart v1.5.6 is designed for:
- * PHP 5.6 to PHP 7.3 (it "can" work on PHP 5.5, but should use a newer version)
+ * PHP 5.6 to PHP 7.3 (it "can" work on PHP 5.5, but you really should use a newer version)
  * Apache 2.2 and 2.4
  * MySQL 5.1 to 5.7 (including MariaDB 10.0 to 10.3)